 Oldest Condoms in the World Discovered

-The first documented use of the word ‘condons’ occurred in 1666 when the English Birth Rate Commission reported a drop in birth rates and attributed it to ‘condons’.
+The first documented use of the word ‘condons’ is thought of have occurred in 1666 when the English Birth Rate Commission reported a drop in birth rates and attributed it to ‘condons’.

 Despite some public concern around morality, condom usage soared during this time.
 They were made from animal skin (bladder or intestine) or linen soaked in chemicals and were available to buy in pubs, markets, barber shops and chemists.